akheron/typera/README.md

 `400 Bad Request` if the validation fails.

-The input for this parser will be the cookies parsed as `{ [K in string]: string }`, i.e. all cookie values will be strings.
+The input for this parser will be the cookies parsed as `Record<string, string>`, i.e. all cookie values will be strings.
 If you want to convert them to other types, you probably find the `FromString` codecs from [io-ts-types] useful (e.g. `IntFromString`, `BooleanFromString`, etc.)

 #### Customizing the error response